Pfcpi/Majlis/whatisLeft.md

 ## AjouterPv page

 - assign to each of the selected reports the sanction and temoins(more user experience(let the user know when the pvs are changing)).
+- link temoin with pv in the database and the route.

 ## Archive page